Phonsavan and the Plain of Jars

 The other fascinating story in Phonsavan is how people survived through 10 years of brutal American carpet bombing.
 Phonsavan is close to the Vietnamese border, and American leaders were convinced that if they dropped enough bombs (one every 8 minutes for 10 years, on average) they could shut down supply lines between the Viet Cong, the North Vietnamese Army and the Pathet Lao.
 They were wrong, but the death toll was enormous.
 Locals now make silverware out of American bomb fragments.

 A detour from Luang Prabang or Vang Vieng to Phonsavan and the Plain of Jars is time-consuming: 8 hours by bus each way.
 From Vientiane it’s more like 10-12 hours.
-Or if time is short, you can fly to Xieng Khouang Airport in Phonsavan from Vientiane (as of January 2024 there are no flights from Luang Prabang, but check because I have seen some from time to time).
+The road is bad, and the ride is uncomfortable, but the views are fantastic.
+Or if time is short, you can fly to Xieng Khouang Airport in Phonsavan from Vientiane (as of January 2024 there are no flights from Luang Prabang, but check that because I have seen some from time to time).
 Flying is a lot faster (and the only way to do the Plain of Jars as a day trip), but also a lot more expensive.

 If you are doing the 27-hour bus between Luang Prabang and Hanoi (crossing the border at Nam Khan / Nam Can), then you’ll go near here.
 In that case it’s definitely worth a one-day stop.
 When buying your ticket on the Hanoi bus, make sure it will go through Phonsavan — it should do that, but in Laos you should always double-check these things.